 Naruto's face twisted in mock complaint.
 "It hurts!
 I sat up and it started hurting again!
 Usually things don't hurt this much!"

 The Hokage sat down in the chair.
 "You haven't ever been hurt this badly before.
 I think you've only ever had pretty simple breaks before.
 They crushed your foot completely, and broke three ribs when that man kicked you."
 His voice was hard, but he left out that similar wounds in another person might very well have ended their ninja career before it began.
-Naruto's mysterious healing factor, which could not be proven to be related to the demon fox inside him and so was not reported to the council who demanded information on any sign of the Kyuubi, had done its work; the nasty wounds would take only a few days to fully heal.
+Naruto's mysterious healing factor, which could not be proven to be related to the demon fox inside him and so which he had not mentioned to any of the many parties who would have demanded information on any sign of the Kyuubi, had done its work; the nasty wounds would take only a few days to fully heal.
 "Why did you sit up?"
 This was delivered in a voice less hard, and more long-sufferingly exasperated.
 "The anesthetic seal should have warned you not to."

 "I felt that, but I had to figure out those lines!" said Naruto.
 Not sitting up again, he pointed with his uninjured arm at the door.
 "Ojiisan, do you know what those are?"

 "What are you pointing at?" asked the Sandaime.
 He turned in his chair to look at the door.
 "Lines?
 You mean the joins between the planks?"

 "No, there are lines!
 Like, just random lines on everything!" said Naruto.
 "They're all over the door, and the walls, and on that lamp, and even on my arms.
 And," he paused, looking at the old man, "on you, too.
 And I've never seen them before!
 Do you know what they are?"